Menorca Diferente

 4. Walk along the Camí de Cavalls to Cala d’en Valent beach or Canal Mitger Beach

-And finally, if you have come with diving fins and a buoy, you can swim 1100 meters to the Escull de Pregonda,where you can jump to the natural pool behind the islet (be careful, in the area there are many boats).
+And finally, if you have come with diving fins and a buoy, you can swim 1,100 meters to the Escull de Pregonda, where you can jump into the natural pool behind the islet (be careful, there are many boats in the area).

 Map and Points of Interest